Timeline of the July Uprising: 13 July

 Students protested by blocking the railway tracks in Rajshahi.
 In Dhaka, DU students held a press conference in the evening, where they complained that attempts were being made to block the students' movement with lawsuits.

 14 July

+At this press conference on 14 July 2024, Sheikh Hasina linked the quota reform protesters to Razakars, drawing sharp criticism and further escalating the unrest that ultimately culminated in her resignation.

-Students marched in Dhaka and held a sit-in protest and blockade, later submitting a memorandum to President Mohammed Sahabuddin.
+Students marched in Dhaka and held a sit-in protest and blockade, later submitting a memorandum to President Mohammed Shahabuddin.

-In response to the controversial statement made by the Prime Minister of Bangladesh during a press conference, where she reportedly referred to students protesting the quota reform movement as the children of Razakars (traitors in the 1971 Independence War), students organized a midnight demonstration at the Dhaka University campus area (See the § Razakar remarks section).
+In response to a controversial statement by Prime Minister Sheikh Hasina during a press conference in which she reportedly called quota reform protesters the children of Razakars (collaborators during the Bangladesh Liberation War), students organized a midnight demonstration on the Dhaka University campus (see Razakar remarks).
 Female students from Rokeya Hall joined the protest by breaking the lock put up by the authorities at the dorm gate.

 The government instructed operators to shut down the 4G network in the University of Dhaka area.
-At around 11:30 PM, leaders and members of the Bangladesh Chhatra League attacked protesters at the University of Chittagong injuring 13 protesters.
+At around 11:30 PM, leaders and members of the Chhatra League attacked protesters at the University of Chittagong injuring 13 protesters.